-Health insurance policies cover many women's health services; however, abortion coverage can vary based on your health plan.
+Health insurance policies cover many kinds of reproductive care health services; however, abortion coverage can vary based on your health plan.

 Find Cheap Health Insurance Quotes in Your Area

-Furthermore, depending on the state that you live in, there may be laws that regulate whether abortion services are covered through Obamacare health insurance, Medicaid or under a private health care policy.
-Although there are coverage differences, every state does allow you some access to abortion, but you may need to pay for the service out-of-pocket.
+Furthermore, depending on the state that you live in, there may be laws that regulate whether abortion services are covered through Affordable Care Act (ACA) health insurance, Medicaid or under a private health care policy.
+Although there are coverage differences, every state does allow you some access to abortion, but you may need to pay for the service out of pocket.